supabase/auth/CONTRIBUTING.md

 ## Guidelines for Implementing Additional OAuth Providers

+> ⚠️ We won't be accepting any additional oauth / sms provider contributions for now because we intend to support these through webhooks or a generic provider in the future.

 Please ensure that an end-to-end test is done for the OAuth provider implemented.

 An end-to-end test includes: